 Slender, thin, and healthy in youth.
 This genotype is subject to a rebellion in the body at maturity.

 With the optimal diet and lifestyle, the warrior can overcome the metabolic genes of rapid aging and experience a second age of “silver” health.

-A genotype of extremes, with great sensitivity to environmental conditions, especially changes in altitude and barometric pressure.
+A genotype of extremes, with great sensitivity to environmental conditions, significant changes in altitude, and barometric pressure.

 Advantages of the genotype diet